 Presentation of ESNT

 L’Espace de Structure et de réactions Nucléaires Théorique - the Espace of Structure and Nuclear reaction Theory is a virtual laboratory created to favour the scientific interactions between the various laboratories of Nuclear Physics of CEA.
 It was established and is supported both by DRF and DAM.
-The ESNT site is localized in the SPhN laboratory of CEA-Saclay at the site of "Orme les Merisiers" (The Elm of the Cherry Trees).
+The ESNT site is localized in the DPhN laboratory of CEA-Saclay at the site of "Orme les Merisiers" (The Elm of the Cherry Trees).

 The theoretical works done within this structure are strongly coupled to the experimental activities.

 The ESNT is opened to any physicist working in an international laboratory related to Nuclear Physics, whether one would like to have exchanges within ESNT workshops or propose a project within this framework.